 At About Faces And Braces, we’re proud to offer free consultations, which include a complete examination with one of our doctors along with an explanation of the options available to you.
 A smile that looks good and feels great does require an investment of your time and funds, and it’s our mission to provide you with high-quality options that fit every budget!

 With orthodontists like Dr. Shawn and Dr. Candice looking out for your smile, there’s no need for DIY methods.
-If you’re in the Springfield, Tennessee area and would like to learn more about how you can safely achieve a beautiful smile with our team, get in touch with us today to schedule your FREE consultation!
+If you’re in the Nashville, Tennessee area and would like to learn more about how you can safely achieve a beautiful smile with our team, get in touch with us today to schedule your FREE consultation!